esamattis/redux-hooks/README.md

 state function does not produce new value and allows advanced optimizations with memoizing and dependency arrays.

+Written in TypeScript so types are baked in and always up to date.

 ## 📦 Install

     npm install @epeli/redux-hooks